 Layla Claire’s Blanche de La Force, perhaps the finest embodiment of this elusive character I’ve seen and heard in my four decades of Dialogues…Claire, in her shimmering, pellucid light-lyric soprano, her pale elegance and balletic physical grace, kept reminding me of Duval without seeming in any way a copy.
 She limned Blanche’s progress from a timid whisper of a girl toward a woman resolutely embracing her “easy death” with exceptional persuasion.
 Opera Canada, Joseph So

-An expressive and experienced concert singer, Layla Claire enjoys an ongoing association with the Boston Symphony Orchestra having performed Mahler’s Second Symphony under both James Levine and Michael Tilson Thomas and Mendelssohn’s A Midsummer Night’s Dream conducted by Bernard Haitink.
-With Yannick Nézet-Séguin, she has performed Beethoven’s Missa Solemnis and Ninth Symphony at the Festival de Lanaudière as well as Dvořák’s Stabat Mater with L’Orchestre Métropolitain.
-At Lincoln Center’s Mostly Mozart Festival she performed Beethoven’s Mass in C with Louis Langrée, and at Grant Park Music Festival she has sung Dvořák’s Requiem and Haydn’s The Seasons led by Carlos Kalmar.
-Her extensive recital presence on international stages has included programs of art song at Carnegie Hall, Lincoln Center, CBC Glenn Gould Studio, and a multi-city tour of Canada as the winner of the Eckhardt-Gramatte National Music Competition.
+An expressive and diverse concert singer, Claire has twice collaborated with the Boston Symphony Orchestra in Mahler’s Symphony No.2 under both James Levine and Michael Tilson Thomas, and again in Mendelssohn’s A Midsummer Night’s Dream under Bernard Haitink.
+With Yannick Nézet-Séguin, she has performed both Beethoven’s Missa Solemnis and Symphony No.9 at Festival de Lanaudière, as well as Dvořák’s Stabat Mater with L’Orchestre Métropolitain.
+At Lincoln Center’s Mostly Mozart Festival she performed Beethoven’s Mass in C Major with Louis Langrée, and both Dvořák’s Requiem and Haydn’s Seasons at Grant Park Music Festival under Carlos Kalmar.
+This season, Layla joins both the San Francisco Symphony under Ragnar Bohlin and the Colorado Symphony under Brett Mitchell for Handel’s Messiah.

 Arminio: Internationale Händel-FestspieleVideo